stuartfowler/CEMT/Documentation/stereotypes.md

         Block~Class~ <|-- SecurityRisk~Class~
 ```

-`SecurityRisk` contains thirty-three attributes, which are the eleven following attributes instantiated for the three [`Assessment Phase`s](./enumerations.md#maturity):
+`SecurityRisk` contains seventy-six attributes, fifteen of which are the five following attributes instantiated for the three [`Assessment Phase`s](./enumerations.md#maturity):
  - Likelihood - which tracks the qualitative likelihood of the `SecurityRisk`, using the [`Likelihood`](./enumerations.md#likelihood) enumeration as a type;
  - Likelihood Justification - which provides a free-text field to capture the reasoning behind the allocation of the qualitative likelihood rating;
  - Consequence - which tracks the qualitative consequence of the `SecurityRisk`, using the [`Consequence`](./enumerations.md#consequence) enumeration as a type;
- - Consequence Justification - which provides a free-text field to capture the reasoning behind the allocation of the qualitative consequence rating;
+ - Consequence Justification - which provides a free-text field to capture the reasoning behind the allocation of the qualitative consequence rating; and
+ - Simulation Threat Level - captures the threat level used in the simulation of the `SecurityRisk`, using the [`Threat`](./enumerations.md#threat) enumeration as a type.

+... sixty of which are the five following attributes instantiated for each combination of the three [`Assessment Phase`s](./enumerations.md#maturity) and the four [`Threat Level`s](./enumerations.md#threat):
  - Simulation Initial Probability - captures the quantitiate initial probability used in the simulation of the `SecurityRisk`;
  - Simulation Residual Probability - captures the quantitative residual risk probability resulting from the simulation of the `SecurityRisk`;
  - Simulation Detection Probability - captures the quantitative detection probability resulting from the simulation of the `SecurityRisk`;
- - Simulation Threat Level - captures the threat level used in the simulation of the `SecurityRisk`, using the [`Threat`](./enumerations.md#threat) enumeration as a type;
- - Threat Histogram - captures an image of the threat histogram generated from simulating the parametric diagram associated with the `SecurityRisk`;
- - Detection Histogram - captures an image of the detection histogram generated from simulating the parametric diagram associated with the `SecurityRisk`; and
+ - Histogram - captures an image of the threat/detection histogram generated from simulating the parametric diagram associated with the `SecurityRisk`; and
  - Parametric - captures an image of the parametric diagram associated with the `SecurityRisk` at the time of simulation.

+... and the final one:
+ - Risk ID - provides a unique identifier for each `SecurityRisk`.

-`SecurityRisk` contains twenty-one derived properties.
-Eleven of these derived properties are aligned with teh eleven attributes listed above, with the derived property reflecting the appropriate value based on the currently selected [`Assessment Phase`](./enumerations.md#maturity).
+`SecurityRisk` contains thirty-five derived properties.
+Twenty-five of these derived properties are aligned with the ten attributes listed above, with the derived property reflecting the appropriate value based on the currently selected [`Assessment Phase`](./enumerations.md#maturity) and [`Threat Level`](./enumerations.md#threat).
 The remaining ten derived properties are:
  - Participating Asset - which lists the `Asset`s that are associated with this `SecurityRisk`;
  - Threat Path - which lists the `ThreatAction`s that are associated with this `SecurityRisk`;
  - Mitigating Controls - which lists the mitigating `SecurityControl`s associated with this `SecurityRisk`;